 (Toggles expand/collapse widget settings)

-When the widget expands, you can change and save your settings, delete the widget from the “Active Widgets” section, close the widget, or click on the triangle to collapse the widget …
+When the widget expands, you can change and save your settings, delete the widget from the “Active Widgets” section, close the widget, or click on the triangle to collapse the widget settings …

 (Widget settings)

-Some widgets give you little to no customization, or they may only allow you to add something like an optional title …
+Some widgets may require or offer no customization, or they may only allow you to add an optional title …

 (preview widget changes in the Customize feature)